Texas Senior Fishing License Cost and Requirements in 2026

 Military & veterans

-Separate from age-based discounts, TPWD offers free packages for certain groups (documentation required and typically purchased in person at a license retailer):
+Separate from age-based discounts, TPWD offers free packages for certain groups.
+You need documentation.
+You typically buy them in person at a license retailer.

 Comparing Senior Rates With Standard Adult Fees

-If you also hunt, TPWD lists a Resident Senior Super Combo Package for $32 (hunting + all-water fishing privileges).
+If you also hunt, TPWD lists a Resident Senior Super Combo Package for $32.
+It gives hunting + all-water fishing privileges.

 Where and How to Purchase a Senior Fishing License